qpakzk/os-playground/README.md

 # os-playground
-Operating systems odds and ends.
+Odds and ends for teaching Operating Systems.